Two Illinois cities win BUILD grants to improve their Amtrak stations

 Normal, home to Illinois State University, sought $16 million for its $24.6 million “Underpass at Uptown Station” project to design and build a pedestrian, cyclist, and passenger underpass at the city’s Amtrak station.

-, the underpass will “provide a safer and more efficient, grade-separated route for pedestrians and bicyclists” moving between downtown Normal (known locally as “Uptown”) and the “larger Bloomington-Normal urban area,” by integrating an existing 43.5-mile pedestrian/bicycle path that connects the towns of Normal and Bloomington.
+According to its grant application, the underpass will “provide a safer and more efficient, grade-separated route for pedestrians and bicyclists” moving between downtown Normal (known locally as “Uptown”) and the “larger Bloomington-Normal urban area,” by integrating an existing 43.5-mile pedestrian/bicycle path that connects the towns of Normal and Bloomington.

 Currently, the tracks force trail users to take a sloped, 1,000-foot detour to an at-grade crossing over the railroad tracks before rejoining the trail.
 This crossing sees 620 cyclists and 1,230 pedestrians on a typical weekday.
 Amtrak passengers using the station’s south platform must also cross the tracks at grade.